nitindermohan/oak-new-docs/content/docs/getting-started/oak-environment/your-first-orchestrator.md

 curl -sfL oakestra.io/getstarted.sh | sh -
 ```

+This command downloads and runs the Oakestra's docker compose files in `~/oakestra` folder.

 {{< callout context="note" title="Did you know?" icon="outline/info-circle" >}}
 You can set a multi-cluster infrastructure by installing each **Cluster Orchestrator** on a different machine.
 Check out [Advanced Oakestra Clusters Setup](/docs/manuals/advanced-clusters-setup) section for more details.
 {{< /callout >}}

 {{< callout context="caution" title="Network Configuration" icon="outline/alert-triangle">}}
 If you run into a restricted network (e.g., on a cloud VM) you need to configure the firewall rules and the NetManager component accordingly.
-Please refer to: [NetworkConfiguration](#advanced-network-configuration)
+Please refer to: [Firewall Setup](../firewall-configuration)
 {{< /callout >}}

 If the startup succeeds, **congratulations! 🎉🎉**